AndreMIsidoro/vulnerabilities/file_inclusion/README.md

 	You may only control a portion of the filename and not the entire protocol wrapper (ex: http://, ftp://, https://)

 	The configuration may prevent RFI all together.
 For example, in PHP, by setting allow_url_include to 0, it will not be possible to use remote sources within the include() statement.

+## Examples of where this vulnerability can happen

+The most common place you will find LFI Vulnerabilities is within templating engines.
+This is because websites want to keep a large majority of the website the same when navigating between pages, such as the header, navigation bar, and footer.
+Without dynamic page generation, every page on the server would need to be modified when changes are made to any of those sections.
+This is why you will often see a parameter like /index.php?page=about.
+Under the hood, index.php will probably pull header.php, about.php, and footer.php.
+Since you control the about portion of the request, it may be possible to have the webserver grab other files!
+Another common place is within languages.
+If you see ?lang=en; then the website will grab files from the /en/ directory.